The Exodus of Christians

 The underground church, operating in secret locations, meeting in the countryside, or gathering in cars to pray, stands as a powerful defiance against a regime that suppresses freedom of conscience.
 The Taliban's fury towards the existence of Christians has only intensified their persecution.
 Despite the oppression, the courage and hope of Afghan Christians to live out the gospel has grown stronger, with many choosing to publicly demonstrate their conversion, even as thousands were forced to flee their homeland to survive.

 The fall of Kabul marked the beginning of some of the harshest measures against Christianity seen worldwide, equating to persecution in North Korea.
 With the Taliban's rise, women's education and professional roles have been banned or severely restricted.
 Among the national crisis, starvation and malnutrition of millions, the exodus of Christians marks the tipping point in the disappearance of freedom of conscience.
-The Taliban banned television and free expression, and they have also crushed the dreams of a generation, that once aspired to lean and make a positive difference in their society.
+The Taliban banned television and free expression, and they have also crushed the dreams of a generation, that once aspired to learn and make a positive difference in their society.

 The Return of Afghan Christians